 What Happens When You Contact 988 About Suicide?

-Medically Reviewed by Neha Pathak, MD on September 07, 2023
+Medically Reviewed by Smitha Bhandari, MD on August 21, 2024

 4 min read

-You can call or text 988 to reach the National Suicide Prevention Lifeline to reach free, live support if you or someone you know has thoughts of suicide, a mental health or substance use crisis, or any other kind of emotional distress.
+You can call, text, or chat the 988 Suicide & Crisis Lifeline for free, live support if you or anyone you know is having thoughts of suicide or any other kind of mental or emotional distress.

 The Lifeline has been around since 2005 at (800) 273-8255 (TALK), and you can still reach it any time at that number.
 The 988 number, which debuted in July 2022, just makes it easier to remember and dial.

 If your local crisis center is unable to answer, your call will go to another Lifeline center.
-More than 210 independent, locally owned and operated crisis centers work in the Lifeline network, and there are plans to expand and improve the network with the launch of 988.
+More than 200 independent, locally owned and operated crisis centers are part of the Lifeline network, and there are plans to expand and improve the network.

 Once your call is routed, a trained counselor will answer the phone.
 They will listen, provide support, and share resources if needed.
 Their main goal is to support you in your moment of distress.